isomerpages/mlaw-corp/news/speeches/_posts/2024-09-22-post-Speech by MOS Murali at the Break the Silence Symposium on Domestic Violence.md

 ---
-title: Opening Remarks by by Mr Murali Pillai SC, Minister of State, Ministry of Law and Ministry of Transport, at the Break the Silence: Empowering the Indian Community Symposium on Domestic Violence
+title: Opening Remarks by MOS Murali Pillai SC at the Break the Silence: Empowering the Indian Community Symposium on Domestic Violence
 permalink: /speech-by-mos-murali-at-the-break-the-silence-symposium-on-domestic-violence/
 date: 2024-09-22
 layout: post